StepwiseMath/brand-openedx/README.md

 # Open edX Brand Package Interface

-This project contains the default branding assets and style used in Open edX applications.
-It is published on npm as `@openedx/brand-openedx`.
+This project contains the default branding assets and style used in Stepwise Math Open edX applications.
+It is forked from [openedx/brand-openedx](https://github.com/openedx/brand-openedx) and installed from source by the tutor plugin [StepwiseMath/tutor-indigo-stepwisemath](https://github.com/StepwiseMath/tutor-indigo-stepwisemath), itself a fork of [overhangio/tutor-indigo](https://github.com/overhangio/tutor-indigo)

+This is currently only used as scaffolding for the mfe build process.
+Technically, we **could** revert back to openedx/brand-openedx, relying solely on tutor parameters for setting the logo urls, etcetera.

 The file structure serves as an interface to be implemented for custom branding and theming of Open edX.